How to Get Started With Nature Photography on Hikes

 • Rest your camera on rocks or logs

-• Brace yourself against sturdy branches
+• Brace against sturdy branches

 Capture Wildlife as Part of Your Landscape Scene